Brian Woodall (footballer, born 1948): Playing career

 Woodall began his career by playing for top-flight side Sheffield Wednesday, who he made his league debut for during the 1967–68 season.
 One of the highlights of his spell at Hillsborough was scoring twice in a 3–1 FA Cup replay win away at Leeds United.

 Woodall made just one league appearance for Wednesday during the 1969–70 season and he spent time on loan with Oldham Athletic.
 At the end of the season he joined hometown club Chester.
 He made a bright start to his Chester career, scoring on the opening day of the 1970–71 season in a 2–1 win at Brentford.
 He lost his place in early October 1970 and made just five more first-team appearances after this.
 He ended the season on loan with Cheshire neighbours Crewe Alexandra.
+He scored 3 goals while at Crewe, all in the same game at home to Exeter City.

 That marked the end of Woodall's professional career as he joined non-League side Oswestry Town in the summer of 1971.